-From the 3rd of Sivan (Tuesday May 26th) starts the Shloshet Y'mei Hagbalah.
+From the 3rd of Sivan (Tuesday May 23rd) starts the Shloshet Y'mei Hagbalah.

 Many customs associated with mourning during Sefirat Haomer no longer apply from Tuesday morning.
 Music, dancing and haircuts, are permissible.

-From Rosh Chodesh Sivan some hold that one can have a wedding (within the guidelines of the Health Ministry), but most hold only from the beginning of the Shloshet Y'mei Hagbalah.
+From Rosh Chodesh Sivan some hold that one can have a wedding, but most hold only from the beginning of the Shloshet Y'mei Hagbalah.
 And some hold that due to Rosh Chodesh being on Sunday, one may get married on Friday.